 The chart and the accompanying text below provide an illustrative example of the concept of required subordinated amounts.
 The stated percentages used in this example are applicable to the current calculation for required subordinated amounts for these notes.
 The dollar amounts used in this example are illustrative only and are not intended to represent any allocation of tranches of Card series notes outstanding at any time.
 Amounts presented in this example may not add to the total due to rounding.
-COMET may change the required subordinated amount and related stated percentages for any tranche of Card series notes, the methodology of computing the required subordinated amount, or utilize forms of credit enhancement other than subordinated Card series notes at any time without the consent of any noteholders.
-However, each rating agency selected by the issuing entity must confirm that the change will not cause a reduction, qualification or withdrawal of the ratings of any outstanding tranche of Card series notes.
+COMET may change the required subordinated amount and related stated percentages for any tranche of Card series notes or the methodology of computing the required subordinated amount at any time without the consent of any noteholders so long as each rating agency selected by the issuing entity confirms that the change will not cause a reduction, qualification or withdrawal of the ratings of any outstanding tranche of Card series notes.
 If such a change is made, noteholders will not be provided any notice of the change.
-See "-Required Subordinated Amount and Usage."
+Notwithstanding the foregoing, COMET may also change any of these required subordinated amounts and the related stated percentages so long as the sum of such stated percentages for the Class A(2019-2) notes after giving effect to such change is equal to or greater than the sum of such stated percentages for the Class A(2019-2) notes immediately prior to giving effect to such change, and provided that such change will not result in a shortfall in the available subordinated amount for any tranche of Card series notes.
+Any such change to the required subordinated amounts and related stated percentages satisfying the condition set forth in the immediately preceding sentence may be implemented without the consent of or notice to any noteholders and without the consent of any rating agency.
+See "-Required Subordinated Amount and Conditions to Issuance" and "The Notes-Required Subordinated Amount and Usage."

-\$100 MM Class A notes \$100 MM Class A notes \$20 MM Class B notes Class A RSA of Class B notes: \$11,392,500 encumbered Class B notes ^{1,2} \$8,607,500 of unencumbered Class B notes 3 \$13 MM Class C notes Class A RSA of Class C notes: \$11,392,500 encumbered Class C notes ^{1,2,4} Class B RSA of Class C notes (for unencumbered Class B notes only): \$880,314.85 encumbered Class C notes ^{3,4} \$727,185.15 of unencumbered Class C notes 4 \$4.113429 MM Class D notes Class A RSA of Class D notes: \$3,797,500 encumbered Class D notes ^{1,2,5} Class B RSA of Class D notes (for unencumbered Class B notes only): \$293,438.28 ^{3,5} encumbered Class D notes Class C RSA of Class D notes (for unencumbered Class C notes only): \$22,490.38 encumbered Class D notes ^{4,5}
+\$100 MM Class A notes \$100 MM Class A notes \$20 MM Class B notes Class A RSA of Class B notes: \$11,392,500 encumbered Class B notes \$8,607,500 of unencumbered Class B notes \$13 MM Class C notes Class A RSA of Class C notes: \$11,392,500 encumbered Class C notes Class B RSA of Class C notes (for unencumbered Class B notes only): \$880,314.85 encumbered Class C notes \$727,185.15 of unencumbered Class C notes \$4.113429 MM Class D notes Class A RSA of Class D notes: \$3,797,500 encumbered Class D notes Class B RSA of Class D notes (for unencumbered Class B notes only): \$293,438.28 encumbered Class D notes Class C RSA of Class D notes (for unencumbered Class C notes only): \$22,490.38 encumbered Class D notes